helloworldSB/NobleSixHL32K/README.md

 This is a useless auto 32k mod beacuse you cant use 32ks in 2b2t,just for fun.

 ## Building
-We recommend using [IntelliJ](https://www.jetbrains.com/idea/download/).
-Eclipse will require additional steps to set up, which we won't cover here.
+We recommend using [IntelliJ](https://www.jetbrains.com/idea/download/).I code this mod with Notepad++ so there we need optimizations.

 - Import build.gradle
 - Run `gradlew setupDecompWorkspace`